-Section Description Title Comments of act Action date work Exemp tions HERITAGE ACT 1977 Notice of Order Under S I, the Minister for Plannin Act 1977, on the recomm Wales, do by this Order: I. revoke the Schedule of of Exemptions to subsection 57(1) of the Heritage ion 57(2) and published in the Government 2008; and tions from subsection 57(1) of the Heritage Act chedule attached.
+Section of act Description Title Comments Action date 57(2) Exemption to allow work Standa rd Exemp tions SCHEDULE OF STANDARD EXEMPTIONS HERITAGE ACT 1977 Notice of Order Under Section 57 (2) of the Heritage Act 1977 Sep 5 2008 I, the Minister for Planning, pursuant to subsection 57(2) of the Heritage Act 1977, on the recommendation of the Heritage Council of New South Wales, do by this Order: 1. revoke the Schedule of Exemptions to subsection 57(1) of the Heritage Act made under subsection 57(2) and published in the Government Gazette on 22 February 2008; and 2. grant standard exemptions from subsection 57(1) of the Heritage Act 1977, described in the Schedule attached.
+FRANK SARTOR Minister for Planning Sydney, 11 July 2008 To view the schedule click on the Standard Exemptions for Works Requiring Heritage Council Approval link below.

-The standard exemptions for works requiring Heritage Council approval
+Standard exemptions for works requiring Heritage Council approval